Core Mandatory Part 1 Answers: A full breakdown

 Example Passage:

-"The Amazon rainforest, often called the "lungs of the planet," plays a crucial role in regulating Earth's climate.
+"The Amazon rainforest, often called the "lungs of the planet," has a big impact in regulating Earth's climate.
 Its vast expanse of trees absorbs massive amounts of carbon dioxide, a greenhouse gas contributing to global warming.
-Deforestation, driven by agricultural expansion and logging, poses a significant threat to this vital ecosystem, releasing stored carbon into the atmosphere and reducing the rainforest's capacity to absorb more."
+Deforestation, driven by agricultural expansion and logging, poses a significant threat to this vital ecosystem, releasing stored carbon into the atmosphere and reducing the rainforest's capacity to absorb more.

 Question: What is the main threat to the Amazon rainforest, as described in the passage?

-Answer: Deforestation, driven by agricultural expansion and logging.
+Answer: Deforestation, driven by agricultural expansion and logging That alone is useful..

 Section 3: Grammar and Vocabulary - Key Concepts